cherrynoize/tlock/README.md

 You can enable the option to take a webcam shot of whoever is tampering with your machine before shutdown.
+A nice little goody inherited from chjj's fork.

 *Requires ffmpeg.*